skedastik/ty-levels/README.md

 Now `make` will automatically run in response to source file changes.

+#### Options

+    --no-trim
-Use the `--no-trim` option to disable automatic trimming of unnecessary whitespace and comments from ALF files.
+            Disable automatic trimming of unnecessary whitespace and comments from ALF files.
+    --debug
+            Set `DEBUG` global to `True` across all ALF templates.

 ### Publishing